Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 ![](https://i.postimg.cc/zGPm6zRd/Screenshot-2023-11-25-at-12-01-15-AM.png)

 That's it.
-The API is ready to use with postman with on /products endpoint.
+The API is ready to use with postman on /products endpoint.
 Really easy.

 ### Add API On Existing Resource 🪣